LifeSiteNews: History

 LifeSiteNews was founded in 1997 by the Canadian political lobbyist organization Campaign Life Coalition with the intent to promote anti-abortion views.
 At a 2013 March for Life Youth Conference in Ottawa, founder and editor-in-chief John-Henry Westen alleged there was a media conspiracy against the anti-abortion movement, and said that the purpose of LifeSiteNews was to circumvent the mainstream media.

 Raymond Gravel, a Catholic priest and former member of the Canadian Parliament, filed a defamation lawsuit in Quebec against the website in 2011.
 He stated that the site's description of his self-described "pro-choice" views as "pro-abortion" was libelous, and sought in damages.
 LifeSiteNews had published 41 articles about Gravel as of February 2013.
 In 2013, the lawsuit was allowed to advance to trial by a Quebec court.
 Gravel died of lung cancer on August 11, 2014.

 In 2018, LifeSiteNews claimed to have a readership of 20 million.
 Its editor-in-chief is John-Henry Westen, and the president is Steve Jalsevac.
 The Campaign Life Coalition no longer runs LifeSiteNews, although the two groups share some board members.

 On 31 October and 1 November 2023, LifeSiteNews held a conference called Rome Life Forum in Rome, Italy.
-The conference website states:

-LifeSiteNews is proud to announce our 2023 Rome Life Forum in Rome, Italy.
-The two-day strategy conference will be held immediately after the Vatican’s Synod on Synodality which threatens to formalize heretical teachings on the family.

-We will focus on confronting the evils of the Deep Church and Deep State and their involvement in the Great Reset agenda.
-We will learn and work out together how we as Christ’s faithful can combat this diabolical movement under the direction of Our Lady.
+Held immediately after the Synod on Synodality, the two-day "strategy conference" was aimed at confronting the supposed "evils of the Deep Church and Deep State and their involvement in the Great Reset agenda" and at "learn[ing] and work[ing] out together how we as Christ's faithful can combat this diabolical movement under the direction of Our Lady."
+At the forum, Joseph Strickland read out a letter that he attributed to a "friend".
+This letter included the question: "Would you now allow this one [Francis] who has pushed aside the true Pope [Benedict XVI] and has attempted to sit on a chair that is not his define what the church is to be?"
+Strickland described the letter as "challenging" but did not dispute this accusation.
+The letter also described Francis as an "usurper of Peter's chair" and "an expert at producing cowards."
+Strickland then claimed that Francis backed an "attack on the sacred".
+Strickland would later be removed by Pope Francis from his post as bishop for the Diocese of Tyler, Texas on 11 November 2023.

-Conference attendees will have the opportunity to actively participate in all forum strategy sessions with our guest speakers.
-The goal of the conference is to provide an interactive experience for all forum participants as we work together to formulate a plan to end corruption in the church, which will ultimately end corruption in the world.

-At the forum, Joseph Strickland made a speech following which Pope Francis removed him from his post as bishop for the Diocese of Tyler, Texas.

-In July 2025 it was officially announced by co-founder and director of LifeSiteNews Steve Jalsevac that the other co-founder John-Henry Westen, had been removed as CEO and Editor-in-Chief, after a steep drop in readership and falloff of donors in recent years.
+On 8 July 2025 it was officially announced by Jalsevac that Westen had been removed as CEO and editor-in-chief after a steep drop in readership and falloff of donors in recent years.
+However, on 18 July, it was announced that the website's board had restored Westen to his positions "subject to administrative review and investigation."